nayaba/flask-sql-alchemy/README.md

 Notice a few things here:

 - The `@classmethod` decorator binds a function to the class rather than an instance itself.
-This allows us to use it without have to create a new instance of the `User`.
+This allows us to use it without having to create a new instance of the `User`.
 - The `cls` argument is short for `class`.
 It provides us with information if required about our `class`.
 It is also a required argument when declaring a `classmethod`.
 - The `query` object is built into `User` because we are inheriting from `db.Model`.